RahulShuklaTech/RahulShuklaTech/README.md

-                                  ** Experience is the name everyone gives to their mistakes.” – Oscar Wilde **

 👋 Hi, I’m Rahul shukla, I’m an independent full-stack web developer, who is passionate about bringing a client’s visions to life.
 I look at technology as a tool to make life easier for everyone, I have a good understanding of databases like MongoDB and Firebase, backend technologies like ExpressJs NodeJs.
 I love working on the front end with React, NextJs.
 I am passionate and open to learning new technologies in this field to stay on top of my game.

 Have a look at a few projects i have built recently.